a-r-m-i-n/dce/README.md

 ## What is DCE?

-DCE is an extension for the CMS TYPO3, which creates easily and fast *dynamic content elements*.
+DCE is an extension for TYPO3 CMS, which creates easily and fast *dynamic content elements*.
-Based on Extbase, Fluid and over 7 years of experience.
+Based on Extbase, Fluid and over 8 years of experience.

+### Screenshots

 ![DCE General Configuration](Documentation/FirstSteps/Images/first-dce.png "DCE General Configuration")